Marang District

-The Marang District is a coastal district in Terengganu, Malaysia.
-The district seat is the town of Marang.
+The Marang District is a coastal district in Terengganu, Malaysia facing the South China Sea.The district seat is the town of Marang.
 The districts that border Marang are Kuala Terengganu and Kuala Nerus to the north, Hulu Terengganu in the west, while Dungun is in the south.
 The eastern part of the district is a stretch of coastline facing the South China Sea.

 Etymology

 The origin of the district's name is attributed to a Chinese entrepreneur of dried sea products known only by the name of Ma (馬, literally horses), who was one of the first settlers in the area.
 The sea products, consisting of fish and squid, are dried on racks called rang by the local populace.
 Given Ma owned all the rangs, the area became known as Ma rang (i.e. 'Ma's rangs), which eventually became Marang.